patrickkrauss/Data-Visualization-with-Altair/README.md

 # Data Visualization using Altair

-This is a repository for some of the graphs I have developped using the Altair Library and Pandas with Python.
-All the data here published have been anonymized before publish.
+This is a repository for some of the graphs I have been developing using the Altair Library and Pandas with Python.
+All the data of this project has been anonymized before publish.

 All the graphs you see bellow are created using the [Altair Library](https://github.com/altair-viz/altair), which is built upon the [Vega Lite Library](https://github.com/shadfrigui/vega-lite).
-Vega Lite is dava visualization library that focuses on building interactive graphs using using declarative visualization grammar with JSON, Altair is a Python wrapper of the Vega Lite library.
+Vega Lite is data visualization library that focuses on building interactive graphs using using declarative visualization grammar with JSON, Altair is a Python wrapper of the Vega Lite library.
 You can learn more at the links above.

-This project was created for use in my company, while also serving me as a personal challenge and a test of the library strenghts and limitations.
+This project was created for use in my company, while also serving as a personal challenge and a test of the library strenghts and limitations.

 ## Charts of Deliveries Performance

 ### Chart 1 - Overview of Delayed Deliveries
 This is the first chart I created, with the goal of understanding the Altair's syntax.
-It illustrates the volume of overdue deliveries segregated by delivery states.
+It illustrates the volume of overdue deliveries aggregated by delivery states.
 While this chart offers a very simplified view, it serve as a foundation for developing more intricate visual representations.

 ![graph1](Images/Graph1.png)